Asad-Mirza/AppCom-Made-in-24-hrs/README.md

 # AppCom-Made-in-24-hrs
 AppCom was an App making competition.
-This was the App made by me.
-I came first in this competition The task which was given to me -
+This was the App made by me[WATCH THE YOUTUBE VIDEO ATTACHED].
+I came first in this competition
+The task which was given to me -

  Here, you need to develop a Android Application in Android Studio which must contain following features-